-It’s essential for anyone who wants to learn how to play the guitar to know the different parts that make up a guitar and their duties.
+It’s essential for anyone who wants to learn how to play the guitar to know the different parts of an acoustic guitar and their duties.
 It seems simple, but it is so important.
+An acoustic guitar is slightly more simple than it’s electric and bass counterparts since it doesn’t have the electronics the other two do.

 The main parts of your acoustic guitar are very similar to those of acoustic-electrics and electrics, but the acoustic has a classic simplicity that is difficult to compete with.
 Thanks to the lack of electronics, the acoustic guitar parts are fairly straight-forward!